mdeguzis/SteamOS-Tools/README.md

 ## Usage

+Please make sue you have enabled desktop mode (Settings > Interface > Enable access to the Linux desktop), and aset your password for the dekstop user with `passwd`.

 To clone this repository to your local computer, you will need the `git` software package.
 After this is installed, clone SteamOS-Tools with:
 ```
 git clone https://github.com/ProfessorKaos64/SteamOS-Tools